 - Complete your tasks by striking through them.

 - Use check-marks within the circle to the left of a task to complete it.

 Sticky Notes 3.0

 This new build also introduces Sticky Notes 3.0, an update that was announced by Microsoft last week and which makes it takes to create and save notes right on your desktop.
-Sticky Notes 3.0 comes with the dark theme, cross-device syncing and several other features.
+Sticky Notes 3.0 comes with a dark theme, cross-device syncing, and several other features.

 Snip & Sketch is getting better!

 Windows 10 build 18234 introduces new tweaks for Snip & Sketch, Microsoft’s replacement for the Snipping Tool currently bundled into stable builds of Windows 10 which includes the function delay snip.
 There was an error in assembly 18219 blocking the operation of the “New” button, so please try it after the update!
 Just click on the chevron next to the “New” button in the application, and now you will find the options “Capture Now”, “Capture for 3 seconds” and “Capture in 10 seconds”.
 If the application is open or pinned to the Taskbar, you can simply right-click the icon on the Taskbar to get these settings, because the company added them to the navigation list.

 Windows 10 Preview Build 18234 is only available to Insiders in the Skip Ahead Ring.
 And Compatible Devices connected to Microsoft server automatically download and install the 19H1 preview build 18234.
 But you can always force the update from Settings > Update & security > Windows Update and click the Check for updates button.

 Note: Windows 10 19H1 Build is only available for users who joined/Part of the Skip Ahead Ring.
 Or you can check how to join skip ahead ring and enjoy windows 10 19H1 features.

 General changes, improvements, and fixes